Pairshoe/Jenga-AE/README.md

 ## Data Preparation

-Since the model weights and datasets are distributed across different sources, we have listed the download links below to simplify the reproductuon process.
+Since the model weights and datasets are distributed across different sources, we have listed the download links below to simplify the reproduction process.
 To further improve the efficiency of running the AE, we also provide fine-tuned weights, as the fine-tuning process can be time-consuming.